microsoft/verona/docs/opsem.md

 ## Reference counting.

-Reference counting is a no-op on `RegionGC` and `RegionArena`.
-It's tracked on stack allocations to ensure that no allocations on a frame that is being torn down are returned.
+Reference counting is a no-op unless the object is in a `RegionRC`.

 ```rs